segovoni/sp_alter_column/README.md

 How did you solve the problem?

 I faced several times this issue, so I decided to create a stored procedure that is able to compose automatically the appropriate commands to DROP and CREATE objects connected to the column I want to modify.
-Thus was born the Stored Procedure **sp_alter_column** which is now available on this GitHub repository.
+Thus was born the Stored Procedure *sp_alter_column* which is now available on this GitHub repository.

+## Roadmap

+The roadmap of the sp_alter_column is always updated as-soon-as the features planned are implemented.
+Check the roadmap [here](roadmap.md).

-## Getting Started
+# Getting Started

 Download the [sp-alter-column.sql](/source/sp-alter-column.sql).

 This script creates the sp_alter_column stored procedure in your database!

-## Roadmap

 Enjoy!